Last Updated: 1 month ago

 Why Do Cats Knead?

-Making cookies, making bread, making biscuits, milk treading, happy paws, kitty jazz hands; are just some of the terms I found people using to describe the kneading behavior often performed by cats.
+Making cookies, making bread, making biscuits, milk treading, happy paws, and kitty jazz hands are just some of the terms I found people using to describe the kneading behavior often performed by cats.

 Kittens instinctively knead their mothers to stimulate milk production.
 But why do they carry this on into adulthood?

 Is your adult cat really trying to milk the sofa?

 One theory is that cats continue kneading into adulthood as they associate the act with the comfort, security, and warm fuzzy feelings they felt when nursing.

 This is probably the most popular explanation for cat-kneading behavior.